 PERFORMANCE AND SALARY INEQUALITY

 Our next focus is to examine the relationship between team performance and salary inequality.
 With salary inequality on the rise in MLB, is team performance affected?
 Much research has been done examining the relationship between players’ and teams’ performances and their salaries.
 In a competitive environment, we would expect the high performing players to gravitate to teams willing to pay commensurate compensation, thereby leading to successful teams.
 Larger market teams would have an advantage since they have the ability to generate more revenue.
 However, several links may not hold to assure this outcome.
-First, as discussed earlier, the labor market for players is restrained by the collective bargaining agreement; most significantly, free agency is limited to players after their sixth year in the major leagues and players’ eligibility for arbitration occurs only in their third year.12 Second, there is a level of uncertainty regarding player performance; a player who has had success may sign a large contract with a new team but the team is not assured of continued high caliber accomplishments.
+First, as discussed earlier, the labor market for players is restrained by the collective bargaining agreement; most significantly, free agency is limited to players after their sixth year in the major leagues and players’ eligibility for arbitration occurs only in their third year.[fn]The top players with 2 plus years experience may qualify for arbitration as well.[/fn] Second, there is a level of uncertainty regarding player performance; a player who has had success may sign a large contract with a new team but the team is not assured of continued high caliber accomplishments.

 Third, measuring players’ or teams’ performances is not necessarily straightforward.
 What metrics are most important?
 For a batter it might be runs batted in, runs scored, or more recently developed measures like on base percent plus slugging (OPS) or batting average on balls in play (BABIP).
 Similarly, for a pitcher the criteria might be wins, earned run average, or fielding independent pitching (FIP).
 An alternative approach would be to directly look at the bottom line.
 Does the star attract larger attendance or more TV viewers than the average player or bring in more revenue from jersey sales?
 When we look at a team’s performance the focus can be on the same metrics as a player, using aggregate team statistics, or can be measured more simply in wins or winning percentage.